severinbeauvais/CodeChallenge8-repo2/API/README.md

 ## Pre-requisites

 - MongoDB 3.4
+- Robo3T 1.2 (optionally) - to manage database

 - Node.js 8.12.0 (run `node -v` to verify)
 - npm 6.4.1 (run `npm -v` to verify)
 - Yarn 1.10.1 or greater (run `yarn -v` to verify)

-- Robo3T (optionally) - to manage database
+## How to set up the database components

+Download MongoDB 3.4

+Download Robo3T 1.2

+Run MongoDB from the shell by executing mongod.exe (default installation folder: c:\Program Files\MongoDB\Server\3.4\bin\mongod.exe)

+Launch Robo3T, setting up a local connection with address localhost : 27017.
+Press Connect.

 ## How to run this